 The Andrew Jackson Hermitage is a destination for Nashville tourist and locals alike.
-While the Hermitage Museum has informative exhibits and amazing pieces of history to see, the Andrew Jackson Hermitage Mansion, grounds, and garden are not only historically interesting but also just gorgeous and relaxing!
+The Hermitage Museum has informative exhibits and amazing pieces of history to see.
+The Andrew Jackson Hermitage Mansion, grounds, and garden are not only historically interesting but also gorgeous and relaxing!
 Additionally, there are fun events scheduled through out the year that offer interactive family fun activities.
-I recently went on a press trip with American Heritage Chocolate to the Hermitage and I will share that experience with you here.
+I recently went on a press trip with American Heritage Chocolate to the Hermitage.
+I will share that experience with you here.

 The Andrew Jackson Hermitage House / Mansion

 The Hermitage was the home of Andrew Jackson, the USA’s 7th president.
-He purchased the property in 1804 and the Andrew Jackson Hermitage House was originally built as a brick, Federal-style house between 1819 and 1821.
+He purchased the property in 1804.
+The Andrew Jackson Hermitage House was originally built as a brick, Federal-style house between 1819 and 1821.
 During Jackson’s presidency, the mansion underwent a major renovation directed by architect David Morrison which added two wings and gave it a more Classical appearance.
-Then in 1834, because of a fire, the entrance façade was transformed to a then fashionable Greek revival style by adding six, two-story columns with modified Corinthian capitals across the front porch.
+Then in 1834, because of a fire, the entrance façade was transformed to a then fashionable Greek revival style.
+They added six, two-story columns with modified Corinthian capitals across the front porch.
 And this is how you will see the Hermitage when you visit today.
 It is a beautiful exterior with gorgeous grounds.

 Nearly every facet of Jackson’s life revolved around his mansion at The Hermitage.
 It served as not only his home but also an office, gathering hall and place for entertaining.
-The Hermitage mansion is considered by many historians to be the best preserved early U.S. presidential home and I must say I was quite impressed with the original wall paper still in tact right down to his actual bedroom slippers!
+The Hermitage mansion is considered by many historians to be the best preserved early U.S. presidential home.
+I must say I was quite impressed with the original wall paper still in tact!
+The details are all original right down to Jackson’s actual bedroom slippers!
 (The wallpaper was imported from France and tells the story of Telemachus.)

-After you get a guided tour of each room in the Andrew Jackson Hermitage Mansion, you can stroll the grounds (over 1000 acres) and walk through the garden where you can see Andrew Jackson’s tomb.
+After you get a guided tour of each room in the Andrew Jackson Hermitage Mansion, you can stroll the grounds (over 1000 acres).
+You can also walk through the garden where you can see Andrew Jackson’s tomb.
 Very pretty and plant lovers like myself will enjoy reading the labels on the around the garden.

 The Andrew Jackson Hermitage Museum

 The Andrew Jackson Hermitage Museum is packed with fascinating exhibits.
-They also have the option for a multimedia experience where you get a device and headset to get further information at different points along the journey- they even have a program for adults and one aimed more for children to keep the history age appropriate and fun.
+They also have the option for a multimedia experience.
+You can get a device and headset to get further information at different points along the journey.
+They even have a program for adults and one for children to keep the history age appropriate and fun.

 You can see all kinds of original historical artifacts such as Andrew Jackson’s sword, clothing, and coach.
-The state-of-the-art exhibits bring the rich story of Andrew Jackson’s life to light from his humble beginnings as an orphan, to his resiliency as a General, to his visionary leadership as a President- the only president to help America ever fully pay off the national debt!
+The state-of-the-art exhibits bring the rich story of Andrew Jackson’s life to light.
+From his humble beginnings as an orphan, to his resiliency as a General, to his visionary leadership as a President.
+He was the only president to help America ever fully pay off the national debt!

 The Andrew Jackson Hermitage Events

-The Andrew Jackson Hermitage is open for visitors year round (with some exceptions) and they also host fun events for the community on a regular basis.
+The Andrew Jackson Hermitage is open for visitors year round (with some exceptions).
+They also host fun events for the community on a regular basis.
 From fun events like Mother’s Day Tea, to sunset wagon tours, to homeschool days, to ghost story tours in the fall, they have something special for everyone!

 Find out more here at the thehermitage.com